chibashr/netWORKS/README.md

 For more detailed documentation, see the [docs](docs) directory, which includes:

+- [Autosave Documentation](docs/autosave.md): How to configure and use the autosave system
 - [Plugin Development Guide](docs/plugins/README.md)
 - [API Documentation Guidelines](docs/api/README.md)
 - [Core API Reference](docs/api/core.md)